lyokha/nginx-log-plugin/README.md

 `logInfo` will write to, and an *http* error log */tmp/nginx-test-error.log* declared inside the *http* clause where directives `logInfoR` will write to.
-Notice that the *R* directives and handlers require variable `$_r_ptr` to properly log messages: missing this variable may lead to crashes of Nginx worker processes!
+Notice that the *R* directives and handlers require variable `$_r_ptr` to properly log messages: missing this variable may cause crashes of Nginx worker processes!

 ###### A simple test